DotBots/dotbot-docker/README.md

 docker compose up
 ```

+Once running, the SwarmIT dashboard is available at http://localhost:8001, the
+PyDotBot main interface is available at http://localhost:8000/PyDotBot and the
+pin QR code is available at http://localhost:8000/pin

 ### Advanced configuration

 By default, the SwarmIT and PyDotBot use the internal mosquitto broker but if